cryptomaniablog/lottery-numbers/README.md

 Lottery numbers
 ===============

-Lottery numbers is a simple lottery number generator, that can be configured to generate lottery results using different parameters, calculates matching probabilities, and allows for colour number range categories.
+Lottery numbers is a Javascript lottery number generator, that can be configured to generate lottery results using different parameters, calculates matching probabilities, and allows for colour number range categories.

 Cross-platform Compatibility